Gut health is a complex kind of issue because there are many factors at play. There is much to consider when your goal is optimal gut health, such as:

 Why is Bifidobacteria So Vital for Good Gut Health?

-Bifidobacteria is a major component of the gut microbiome and is thought to produce vitamins and also shield the gut from harmful bugs and pathogens.
+Bifidobacteria (one of the good guys) is a major component of the gut microbiome and is thought to produce vitamins and also shield the gut from harmful bugs and pathogens.
+When the good bacteria (like Bifidobacteria) outnumber the bad guys, we have more gut flora balance and therefore, better gut health and a stronger immune system.

 Magnesium in Food